It can be really difficult to put ourselves out there.

 So enough's enough, I say.
 It's time to stop the spiral of talking ourselves out of what we know will help us grow, and instead get CONFIDENT about putting ourselves out there!

-To do that, all you have to do is think about a pitch from the editor's perspective.
+To do that, all you have to do is think about it as a pitch from the editor's perspective.

 How to pitch with the editor in mind